Adefolajuwon/blog-api/README.md

 4. Install the project dependencies by running the following command:npm install

-5. To start the application, run the following command in the project directory: npm start
+5. To start the application, run the following command in the project dirwwectory: npm start

 API endpoints
 POST /api/authors - Create a new author.